Complete your undergraduate degree with modest or no loan debt for tuition.

 3. Students wishing to participate in the

-University’s criteria for undergraduate admission, including an appropriate level of
+Urban Scholars Initiative must meet all of our criteria for undergraduate admission, including an appropriate level of

 Several community-based organizations that provide youth with academic support, mentorship, scholarships, and other services have become our partners in the Urban Scholars Initiative.
 These participating organizations share our goal in helping under-resourced students gain access to, and succeed in, college.